jeff-winn/homebridge-automower-platform/README.md

 [Homebridge](https://github.com/homebridge/homebridge) plugin for controlling [Husqvarna Automower](https://www.husqvarna.com/us/robotic-lawn-mowers/) as [Apple HomeKit](https://www.apple.com/ios/home/) accessories.

-### Known Issues:
-- There is a problem identified while using multiple mowers and Client Credentials authentication mode receiving 404 errors when communicating with some mowers.
-This is due to the Husqvarna web services not supporting multiple mowers with Client Credentials authentication.
-If experienced, please continue to use Password authentication mode.
-You may refer to [#171](https://github.com/jeff-winn/homebridge-automower-platform/issues/171) for more information.

 ### Supported capabilities:
 - The current charge status and battery percentage for each mower.
 - A switch to control whether each mower (based on configuration - see documentation):